 If you have a sailboat or motorsailer, you will have winches.
 Winches give you muscle power for raising sails and trimming sheets.
 They need to be taken apart periodically and greased.
 It is important not to drop any parts into the water while you are doing this task.

-Please not that the word is "winch", not "wench".
-Wenches can be almost as high maintenance as winches.
+Please note that the word is "winch", not "wench".
+But wenches can be almost as high maintenance as winches.

 Sailboats have standing rigging and running rigging.
 Both types need to be inspected regularly and maintained or repaired if necessary.